molecularprogrammer/knowledge-base/docs/chatbot.md

 # Technical Expert Chatbot

-This knowledge base does not contain enough information to make it worth creating a chatbot to provide assistance.
+This knowledge base doesn't contain enough information (yet) to make it worth creating a chatbot to provide assistance.

-If and when this knowledge base grows large, this feature will be added.
+When this knowledge base grows sufficiently large, this feature will be added.